-Operation and control of tow trucks in the Melbourne metropolitan area has been a matter of concern to the Board for some years, and in 1975 a study was commenced into the whole spectrum of accident towing.
-Co-ordination of the study was vested in a representative Steering Committee comprising members of the towing industry, panel repair industry, insurance companies, police, social protection groups, and the Board.
-During 1976, a firm of consultants was briefed to examine and report on detailed aspects of the study.
-The study embraces assessment of the feasibility of a zoned distribution of accident-attending tow trucks, a central control base to allocate emergency tow jobs, and imposition of standard charges for towing and salvage.
+The operation and control of tow trucks in the Melbourne metropolitan area has been a matter of concern to the Board for some years, and a representative steering committee, comprising members of the towing industry, panel repair industry, insurance companies, Victoria Police, social protection groups, and the Board has undertaken a co-ordinated study into the whole field of accident towing.

+Draft reports following survey and analysis tasks undertaken by a firm of consultants were received by the steering committee late in 1977, and subsequent work resulted in endorsement by interested parties of a recommendation that proposals for rationalisation of the industry be accepted by the Board.
+The main features of the recommended plan embrace a zoned distribution of accident-attending tow trucks, a central control base to allocate emergency tow jobs, imposition of standard charges for towing and storage, and a suitable driver training scheme.